ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 ## Hierarchical Clustering Approaches – Group Similarity

+Image 9.10 from networksciencebook.com Three approaches, called __single, complete and average cluster similarity__, are frequently used to calculate the community similarity from the __node-similarity matrix $x_{ij}$__.
 ![M3L07_Fig10](imgs/M3L07_Fig10.jpeg)
-*Image 9.10 from networksciencebook.com Three approaches, called single, complete and average cluster similarity, are frequently used to calculate the community similarity from the node-similarity matrix xij*

 How to compute the similarity between two groups of nodes (as opposed to individual nodes)?